jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-clustering.markdown

 dist = \sqrt{\sum^d_{j=1} (x^i_{j} - c^i_{j})^2 }
 $$

-* For points in the same cluster, compute the new centroid
+* For points in the same cluster, compute the mean as the new centroid

 $$
 c^i_j = \frac{1}{n_{c^i}} \sum_{m \in c^i} x^m_j